The role of Pop III stars and early black holes in the 21cm signal from Cosmic Dawn

-The strength of the 21cm signal described by Eq. (\ref{eq:DBT}) is determined by the amount of neutral hydrogen $x_{\rm HI}$ and by the spin temperature evolution.
+The strength of the 21cm signal described by Eq. (\ref{eq:DBT}) is determined by the amount of neutral hydrogen $x_{\rm HI}$, the radio background, the cosmological parameters and the spin temperature evolution.
 During cosmic reionization, the neutral hydrogen fraction decreases with time and assuming that the IGM is made only by hydrogen, we can write $x_{\rm HI} = 1 - \bar{x}_i$ where $\bar{x}_i$ is the global ionized hydrogen fraction.
 The spin temperature evolution is instead determined by the evolution of the gas kinetic temperature, $T_{\rm K}$ (since this is very close to $T_{\rm c}$) and by the Lyman-$\alpha$ coupling coefficient, $x_\alpha$.

 The computation of $\bar{x}_i$, $T_{\rm K}$ and $x_\alpha$, and their evolution in redshift, requires a quantification of the time-dependent radiation field in three different wavebands: \textit{(i)} UV ionizing band, which determine the reionization history, \textit{(ii)} X-ray band, which is able to heat up the gas and \textit{(iii)} Lyman-$\alpha$ band, which is responsible for the coupling between $T_{\rm S}$ and $T_{\rm c}$.
 Once the first sources appear in the Universe, they emit photons at all these relevant wavelengths, and their effects are encoded in the shape of the 21 cm signal.
 Hence, a model for structure formation is required, as described in the following section.